 The San Francisco Beat Museum is the best way to learn about the old beatnik pioneers of the early 20th century.
 The works of Beat Generation activists and poets like Jack Kerouac and Allen Ginsburg are preserved at this small San Francisco museum.

-The most expensive admission ticket is $8, making this one of the most affordable museums in the whole city.
+The most expensive admission ticket is $8, making this one of the most affordable San Francisco museums.
 Get inspired by the spirit of revolutionaries at this cheap activity in San Francisco.

 Alamo Square Park is right by the famous Painted Ladies houses, and is high on the SF itinerary list.